AdesisNetlife/croak/README.md

 #### Croakfile API

 The Croakfile API inherits from Grunt API.
-You can do the same like in a Gruntfile Please, see the [Grunt API][9] for more information
+You can do the same thing in a Gruntfile.
+Please, see the [Grunt API][9] for more information

-Aditionally, Croak provides the next useful and Grunt missing API
+Additionally, Croak provides the next useful and Grunt missing API

 ##### croak.extendConfig(config)
 Alias to grunt.initConfig(), but just for a more semantic usage from Croakfiles

 ##### croak.task.exists()
-Check if a tasks was already registered and exists
+Check if a tasks were already registered and exist

 ##### croak.grunt
 Exposes the native Grunt API module object.
 If you use directly the Grunt API, for example, to register new tasks or remove config, Croak will not control if you can do it.
-Use it under your own reponsability
+Use it under your own reponsibility

 ### Command-line interface